We arrive in Carnarvon and go to the tourist information centre. Shut;

 This is located at the One Mile Jetty.
 Out here they are restoring the

-of the town.
-As luck would have it they were running the "coffee pot" (a
+development of the town.
+As luck would have it they were running the

-consumption figures because as usual it is a head wind or to be more
+fuel consumption figures because as usual it is a head wind or to be

-Park C/P. and I assess the fridge problem.
+Plantation Park C/P. and I assess the fridge problem.
 I also add to the

 problems by starting the computer up.
-From therein big bangs were heard to issue (the
+From therein big bangs were heard

-things.
-As usual we had the "campfire gurus" present spouting out theories.
+various things.
+As usual we had the "campfire gurus" present spouting

 Main subject: Driving at night and boredom on long drives.
 You know my